 - Don't worry about things you have no control over.
 (The foundational belief of Stoicism.)

-- Do not have anything to do with favoritism, even (or especially) when you are the one being favored.
+- Shun favoritism, even if, or maybe especially if, you are the one being favored.

 - Be careful what you say.
 Some things can never be taken back.